railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 First of all select the product that is to be sold to the customer.
 Open ERP gives you all the useful information for your sale in the list of products it provides:

-* Real stock: physically present in your warehouses.
+* :guilabel:`Real stock` : physically present in your warehouses.
 This value depends on the sale point selected in the order header.
 Different sale points can be linked to different warehouses, giving different stock levels, or can use the same warehouse.

-* Virtual stock: shows a salesperson the quantity that can be sold, taking into account both stock reserved for other orders and quantities that could arrive in the short term.
+* :guilabel:`Virtual stock` : shows a salesperson the quantity that can be sold, taking into account both stock reserved for other orders and quantities that could arrive in the short term.

-* The Customer Price: depends on the conditions attached to the customer, calculated on the list price.
+* :guilabel:`Customer Price` : depends on the conditions attached to the customer, calculated on the list price.
 This is the price that's proposed by default in the customer quotation, unless it's been modified by the salesperson.

-* The List Price: the base sale price for the given product.
+* :guilabel:`List Price` : the base sale price for the given product.
 It provides a base for the salesperson to be able to judge whether to offer a discount to the customer, and how much any discount should be.

-* The Standard Cost: shows the cost price of the product.
+* :guilabel:`Standard Cost` : shows the cost price of the product.
 If the salesperson sells at less than this figure, then the company loses money.

 .. figure:: images/sale_product_list.png
    :align: center